SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/delete.md

 > [!NOTE]
 > To access this function, your user must belong to a role with the functional right **Service administration**.

 In general, it is not recommended to delete a request.
-In some cases, however, you might have to delete a request to comply with your company's privacy policy.
+However, you may have to delete a request to comply with your company's privacy policy.
 All messages and attachments/files linked to the request are also deleted.

 1. [Open the request you want to delete][1].
 2. Click ![icon][img1] and select **Edit request**.